S3researchUSC/common_commands_for_share/Linux.md

 7) ```Get-Service sshd```: to double check if the OpenSSH Server has stopped
 # Running jobs in parallel with python <br>
 By default, Python only uses one core, but it also supports implicit and explicit parallel programming to enable full use of multi-core processors and compute nodes.
 This includes the use of shared memory on a single node or distributed memory on multiple nodes.
 On CARC systems, 1 thread=1 core= 1 logical CPU.

+Implicit Parallelism
+Some Python pacakges and their functions use implicit parallelism, so you do not need to call for it in your Python code.
+These packages will automatically detect the available number of cores.
+Multiple cores can be requested in the Slurm job with the '''--cpus-per-task''' option.

+Explicit Parallelism
+Explicit parallelism refers to explicitly calling for parallel computation in your Python code.
+Many Python pacakges exist for explicit parallelism.
+Multiple cores will still need to be requested through the '''--cpus-per-task''' option in the Slurm job.